 What is the proposed Kyudojo?

 The proposal is for around 8% of the park, including a large fraction of the usable flat space, to be turned into a specialized facility for Japanese archery (kyudo).
-This will include a paved parking lot and two fenced in buildings.
+This will include a parking lot and two fenced in buildings.

 Kyudo is a highly specialized sport, with only around 50 practitioners on the island.
 (See this post.)
 Proponents of the project have intimated that this project will open up the sport to the masses, but in private communication they admit that open shooting will be limited and that the capacity for training new archers is vanishingly small.